 Besides her performances as a soloist, Anastasia is also a great lover of chamber music, with partners such as Lars Vogt, Guy Braunstein, Antje Weithaas, Isabelle Faust, Fazil Say, and – in the framework of ‘Chamber Music Connects the World’ – with Yuri Bashmet, Gidon Kremer and Andras Schiff.
 She was elected twice to join masterclasses at the prestigious Verbier Festival Academy and has been playing on many international festivals including “Moscow meets friends”, 35th Music festival in Alzenau (D), Kronberg and in Chamber Music Connects the World.
 Anastasia‘s regular festival appearances are at venues like Annecy, Nohant, Colmar and those of Mecklenburg-Vorpommern, Schleswig Holstein, Tonali and Prussia Cove.

 Since her debut in 2014 as a soloist in the Cello Biennale in the Amsterdam Muziekgebouw aan ‘t IJ, Anastasia performs regularly in the Netherlands, often with pianist Hanna Shybayeva.
-In October 2018 she can be heard 3 times in the Cellobiennale 2018, a.o. in a concert with Giovanni Sollima and the Netherlands Philharmonic Orchestra, in a composition by Sollima himself.
+In October 2018 she could be heard 3 times in the 2018-edition of the Cello Biennale, a.o. in a concert with Giovanni Sollima and the Netherlands Philharmonic Orchestra, in a composition by Sollima himself.

 Anastasia is an exhibitioner of the International Charitable Foundation named after Vladimir Spivakov.
 She currently is allowed to play for 3 years on a Guadagnini-cello (18th Century), as a result of winning the Tonali Competition.